Han Xu (basketball)

-Han Xu (韩旭 (韓旭, Hán xù); born 31 October 1999) is a Chinese professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
-Han was drafted by the New York Liberty with the 14th overall pick in the 2019 WNBA draft.
+Han Xu (韩旭 (韓旭, Hán Xù); born 31 October 1999) is a Chinese professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
+Han was drafted with the 14th overall pick in the 2019 WNBA draft.
 She represents the China women's national basketball team.

 Early life

 Han was born in Shijiazhuang, Hebei, China.

 Professional career

 WCBA

 Han played three seasons for the Xinjiang Magic Deer in the Women's Chinese Basketball Association (WCBA) between 2018 and 2021.
 She then played for the Sichuan JinQiang Chengdu / Yuanda Meile between 2021 and 2025.
 She was named WCBA MVP in 2021 and 2022.

 WNBA

 Han was drafted by the New York Liberty with the 14th overall pick in the 2019 WNBA draft.
 She was the youngest player in her draft class.

 In her rookie season, she was the tallest player in the league and the second-tallest player in league history, behind Margo Dydek.
 She drew comparisons to male Chinese international basketball player Yao Ming.

-In May 2020, it was announced that Han would sit out the 2020 WNBA season to remain in China due to the COVID-19 pandemic After sitting out the 2021 WNBA season as well, she returned to the Liberty for the 2022 season and again for the 2023 season.
+In May 2020, it was announced that Han would sit out the 2020 WNBA season to remain in China due to the COVID-19 pandemic.
+After sitting out the 2021 WNBA season as well, she returned to the Liberty for both the 2022 and 2023 seasons.

+In April 2026, Han joined the New York Liberty for training camp ahead of the 2026 WNBA season.